 If you want to have a Chilean/Polynesian style restaurant with a dance show, check out Bali Hai.

-If you found this guide to Santiago, Chile useful, share it with others:
+If you found this guide about Santiago, Chile interesting or useful, let others know about it: